NimaWoods/MushroomAI/README.md

 4. **Run the Application**
    - Start the client in either web or local mode based on configuration preferences.
    - Customize model training and functionality through the sidebar options in the UI.

-## Future Goals

-- **Enhanced Model Customization**: Additional support for specialized models for NLP, vision, and other domains.
-- **Multi-Platform Compatibility**: Extending the framework to support additional deployment options across different platforms.
-- **User-Friendly Templates**: More customization options for documentation templates.

 ---